All Episodes

 Kevin Jackson of the Black Sphere will join us.

-Obviously, Black Lives Matter is playing a big part in this convention and uh a big part of what is going on around the country.
+Obviously, Black Lives Matter is playing a big part in this convention and a big part of what is going on around the country.

-And not just dismiss these protests and these complaints as political correctness or as politics or attacks on police.
+I would hope that police organizations are also respectful of the frustrations that people in these communities feel and not just dismiss these protests and these complaints as political correctness or as politics or attacks on police.

-And there's data and evidence to back up the concerns that are being expressed by these protesters.
+They're legitimate issues that have been raised, and there's data and evidence to back up the concerns that are being expressed by these protesters.

 And if police organizations and departments acknowledge that there's a problem and there's an issue, then that too is going to contribute to real solutions.